-- Video 1 demonstrates the online administration of an item, including how to use the scroll, zoom, and full screen capabilities, as well as the utilization of a hybrid (some computer/some paper) administration for the horizontal presentation of answer options. - Video 2 demonstrates how to administer the SRC and ESR while focusing on communication vs. selecting the correct answer, and using devices such as Cheap Talk and Single Switch. - Videos 3 and 4 demonstrate how to administer the Writing prompt using the DTA, typing responses directly into the platform, inserting annotations, and how to upload, view, and submit the evidence for a Level 2 or Level 3 Writing prompt.
+- Video 1 demonstrates the online administration of an item, including how to use the scroll, zoom, and full-screen capabilities, as well as the utilization of a hybrid (some computer/some paper) administration for the horizontal presentation of answer options. - Video 2 demonstrates how to administer the SRC and ESR while focusing on communication vs. selecting the correct answer, and using single-switch devices and communication boards. - Videos 3 and 4 demonstrate how to administer the writing prompt using the DTA, typing responses directly into the platform, inserting annotations, and how to upload, view, and submit the evidence for a Level 2 or Level 3 writing prompt.